samjaninf/OFN-User-Guide---Master/basic-features/README.md

 To find the explanation of a specific feature that you need, please use the 'Search' field \(top right hand corner\).
 {% endhint %}

-In what follows, the features of OFN are explained in a "double chronological way" with the order of sections organised based on a logical order for setting up:
+In what follows, the features of Harvest To Order are explained in a "double chronological way" with the order of sections organised based on a logical order for setting up:

 * [registration](register-and-create-your-profile.md)
 * [enterprise profile setup](enterprise-profile/)